 It doesn’t have to be this way.

-I’m Richard Conner, Author, Architect, Artist @ The Creative Core.
-I have 25 years experience starting, building, growing, saving, turning around, and exiting an award-winning group of small creative and design consultancy businesses.
-I built these companies from a back bedroom with zero sales into an international group of offices with $5M in annual sales.
+I’m Richard Conner, Author, Architect, Artist and Combination Coach CEO Founder @ Transformerpreneur.com.
+I have 25 years experience starting, building, growing, saving, turning around, and exiting an award-winning group of creative and design consultancy businesses.
+I built these companies from a back-bedroom with zero sales into an international group of studios with $5M in annual sales.

 This is EVERYTHING you need to save, turnaround, and grow your struggling, loss-making, insolvent, failing business and make it profitable again.